jloveric/high-order-layers-torch/README.md

 ## Idea

 The idea is extremely simple - instead of a single weight at the synapse, use n-weights.
-The n-weights describe a piecewise polynomial (or other complex function) and each of the n-weights can be updated independently.
+The n-weights describe the value of a piecewise polynomial on a regular grid (in the case of a piecewise polynomial) each of the n-weights can be updated independently.
 A Lagrange polynomial and Gauss Lobatto points are used to minimize oscillations of the polynomial.
 The same approach can be applied to any "functional" synapse, and I also have Fourier series synapses in this repo as well.
-This can be implemented as construction of a polynomial or Fourier kernel followed by a standard pytorch layer where a linear activation is used.
+Because the non-linearity is applied on the link, the node is simply a summation

 In the image below each "link" instead of being a single weight, is a function of both x and a set of weights.
 These functions can consist of an orthogonal basis functions for efficient approximation.